 Great place; I'm about as much use with a spray can as a cod driving a tractor, but I love photographing the spectacular work that gets put up, and meeting the invariably friendly artists that make this pace so special.

-painted here several times, amazing place unless you hate talking to the occasional tourist, did get stopped by the BTP for the first time last month but after conformation about it being legal they just left us alone. there is cctv but its long been sprayed over take a ladder and you can easily get a piece up for years, theres and MBW piece thats been up since 2008
+painted the London graffiti tunnel several times, amazing place unless you hate talking to the occasional tourist, did get stopped by the BTP for the first time last month but after conformation about it being legal they just left us alone. there is cctv but its long been sprayed over take a ladder and you can easily get a piece up for years, theres and MBW piece thats been up since 2008

 kids will steal your paint. bad experience. didnt get to finish my piece.
 5 cans got stolen. find a shop owner near Brick Lane for permission to paint.